Update 2011/12/29: This post was originally about the gwt-mpv-apt project, which has since been merged into/rechristened Tessell, see tessell.org.

 For example, if you were writing a gwt-dispatch Action/Result by hand for creating a new User, you’d have to:

-5. Add a public constructor for NewUserAction(String username) for real usage
+NewUserActionconstructor for serialization - Add a public constructor for

-6. Add a default serialVersionUID to avoid the Eclipse warning (assuming the warning is enabled)
+serialVersionUIDto avoid the Eclipse warning (assuming the warning is enabled) - Make a

 In the end, you’ll end up with something like: